 This action involves technical standards.
-The EPA proposes to use ASTM D6216-20 for continuous opacity monitors in Performance Specification 1.
+The EPA used ASTM D6216-20 for continuous opacity monitors in Performance Specification 1.
 The ASTM D6216-20 standard covers the procedure for certifying continuous opacity monitors and includes design and performance specifications, test procedures, and QA requirements to ensure that continuous opacity monitors meet minimum design and calibration requirements, necessary in part, for accurate opacity monitoring measurements in regulatory environmental opacity monitoring applications subject to 10 percent or higher opacity standards.
-The EPA also proposes to update the version of ASTM D6784, a test method for elemental, oxidized, particle-bound, and total mercury in emissions from stationary sources, from the 2002 to 2016 version in the references contained in 40 CFR part 60, appendix B, Performance Specification 12A for continuous monitoring of mercury emissions.
-Likewise, EPA proposes to update the version of ASTM D6784 referenced in table 5 and appendix A of Subpart UUUUU in 40 CFR part 63, for mercury emissions measurement and monitoring.
-The ASTM D6216-20 and D6784-16 standards were developed and adopted by the American Society for Testing and Materials.
-The standards may be obtained from http://www.astm.org or from the ASTM at 100 Barr Harbor Drive, P.O.
-Box C700, West Conshohocken, PA 19428-2959.
+The EPA also updated the version of ASTM D6784, a test method for elemental, oxidized, particle-bound, and total mercury in emissions from stationary sources, from the 2002 to 2016 version in the references contained in 40 CFR part 60, appendix B, Performance Specification 12A for continuous monitoring of mercury emissions.
+The EPA updated the version of ASTM D6784 referenced in table 5 and appendix A of Subpart UUUUU in 40 CFR part 63, for mercury emissions measurement and monitoring.

-The EPA also proposes to use the APHA Method 5210 Biochemical Oxygen Demand (BOD) from "Standard Methods for the Examination of Water and Wastewater."
-This standard is acceptable as an alternative to Method 405.1 and is available from APHA at www.standardmethods.org or by telephone at (844) 232-3707.
+The EPA also used the Standard Methods Committee Method 5210 Biochemical Oxygen Demand (BOD) from "Standard Methods for the Examination of Water and Wastewater."
+Section B of this standard, 5-day BOD, is acceptable as an alternative to method 405.1.

-Additionally, the EPA proposes language intended to correct a portion of the ASTM E2515-11 test method.
-The stipulations would modify the post-test leak check procedures as well as add procedures for performing leak checks during a sampling run.
-The stipulations to ASTM E2515-11 are necessary as we have learned that the quality assurance/ quality control (QA/QC) requirements for leak tests required by ASTM E2515-11, section 9.6.5.1 are not sufficient to provide assurance of the sampling system integrity.
+The EPA added language to correct a portion of the ASTM E2515-11 test method.
+The stipulations modified the post-test leak check procedures as well as added procedures for performing leak checks during a sampling run.
+The stipulations to ASTM E2515-11 are necessary as we have learned that the quality assurance/quality control (QA/QC) requirements for leak tests required by ASTM E2515-11, section 9.6.5.1 are not sufficient to provide assurance of the sampling system integrity.
 Additionally, the language of ASTM E2515-11, section 9.6.5.1 currently allows for averaging the PM results from a non-leaking sampling system with those from a leaking sampling system which effectively reduces reported PM emissions by as much as half, rendering the test method inappropriate for compliance determination.

-J. Executive Order 12898: Federal Actions To Address Environmental Justice in Minority Populations and Low-Income Populations
+J. Executive Order 12898: Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations